Heavy Ball Momentum for Non-Strongly Convex Optimization: Convergence rates for the trajectories of the Heavy Ball dynamical system

 The first study of the convergence rate of $F(x(t))-F^*$, where $x$ is a solution of \eqref{HB_ODE}, under strong convexity analysis is due to Polyak \cite{polyak1964some} .
-In his seminal work Polyak observes that if the function $F$ is a quadratic function, $F(x)=\norm{Ax}^2$, the solution of \eqref{HB_ODE} ensures the fastest decay of $F(x(t))-F(x^*)$ when $\alpha=\sqrt{\mu}$ where $\mu$ is the smallest non negative eigenvalue of $A^\top A$.
+In his seminal work he observes that if the function $F$ is a quadratic function, $F(x)=\norm{Ax}^2$, the solution of \eqref{HB_ODE} ensures the fastest decay of $F(x(t))-F^*$ when $\alpha=\sqrt{\mu}$ where $\mu$ is the smallest non negative eigenvalue of $A^\top A$.
 He deduced that if $F$ is $C^2$ and $\mu$-strongly convex $(\mathcal{S}_{\mu})$, the solution of \eqref{eq:HB_ODE} satisfies

 Both $C^2$ and strong convexity are necessary to achieve such a decay.
 During the last decades several works provide various bounds depending on geometrical assumptions made on $F$.
 A summary is given in Table \ref{tab:hb_nu}.
-To achieve an exponential decay of $F(x(t))-F(x^*)$ a \L{}ojasiewicz condition with parameter $\frac{1}{2}$ is required in all these work.
-In \cite{begout2015damped}, the authors proved that with other \L{}ojasiewicz exponents only polynomial decay can be achieved.
-Nevertheless the exact exponential decay highly depends on the assumptions made on $F$.

 If $F$ is $\mu$-strongly convex and $C^1$ it was first proved that the decay was $\mathcal{O}(e^{-\sqrt{\mu}t})$, see for example Siegel \cite{siegel2019accelerated} for a simple proof.
-Aujol et al \cite{aujol2022convergenceQC} extend this former result giving a better rate for functions that are quasi-strongly convex and having a unique minimizer, and a weaker convergence rate if $F$ satisfies only a quadratic growth condition and has a unique minimizer, see Table \ref{tab:hb_nu} for more details.
-All these results ensure fast exponential decays of $F(x(t))-F(x^*)$ and assume the convexity of $F$, a quadratic growth condition and a uniqueness of the minimizer of $F$.
+Aujol et al. \cite{aujol2022convergenceQC} extend this former result giving a better rate for functions that are quasi-strongly convex and have a unique minimizer, and a weaker convergence rate if $F$ satisfies only a quadratic growth condition and has a unique minimizer, see Table \ref{tab:hb_nu} for more details.
+All these results ensure fast exponential decays of $F(x(t))-F^*$ and assume the convexity of $F$, a quadratic growth condition and a uniqueness of the minimizer of $F$.